Reviewing Black Spade Acquisition (BSAQ) & Its Rivals

 |-0.91%

 52.1% of Black Spade Acquisition shares are owned by institutional investors.
-Comparatively, 66.8% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-3.3% of Black Spade Acquisition shares are owned by company insiders.
-Comparatively, 18.7% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+Comparatively, 67.1% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+18.7% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of recent recommendations and price targets for Black Spade Acquisition and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for Black Spade Acquisition and its rivals, as reported by MarketBeat.com.

 |Sell Ratings